During the Academy

 Medical & Health Insurance Coverage

 My child does not have medical insurance.
-Can s/he still participate?
+Can they still participate?

 - Medical Insurance is mandatory for participation in the academy.